DOME-4-0/Fair-service/README.md

 # Connector-service
-Connector service that allow the connections with various databases, mainly used by the frontend
+Provide the connections to various databases